-Over the last 20 years, New Westminster has made exceptional progress re-redefining the Waterfront as a valuable asset.
+Over the last 20 years, New Westminster has made exceptional progress re-redefining the riverfront as a valuable asset.
 The City has started reconnecting residents, visitors and businesses with the two rivers that define our community - a transformation that’s being realized through the implementation of neighbourhood plans and policies plus public and private investments that bring new opportunities to the waterfront.
-Recently, Council endorsed (in principle) the concept of an expanded Waterfront Vision that incorporates the full riverfront throughout the City.
+Recently, Council endorsed (in principle) the concept of an expanded Riverfront Vision that incorporates the full riverfront throughout the City.
 This vision is supported by three goals:

 - Continuity.
 Creating a continuous network of attractive Greenways and parks.